 Having an on-premise server means you will be responsible for everything, managing and maintaining all services, not to mention training staff to use everything properly.
 Aside from the immense workload, choosing an on-premise server can cost you a lot.
 So if you run a small business, opting for a cloud/off-premise server might be a better option.

 The best thing about an off-premise server is that you have 24/7 access to on-demand service over the internet.
-As for expanding your business over time, cloud servers are definitely the best server OS.
+As for expanding your business over time, cloud servers are scalable and, therefore, definitely the best option.

 What type of server do you want?

 In general, there are three popular types of servers you can choose from; dedicated servers, virtual servers, and Cloud servers.

 A dedicated server has all the essentials you need to manage your small business, including RAM, processor, hard drive, and operating system.
 The best and most important advantage that comes with dedicated servers is security.
 Since there are no shared resources, none of your data is at risk, and you have 100% control over your server.